ShujianQian/epic-artifact/README.md

    ./build_binaries.sh
    ```
    This script will run for roughly `2-4` minutes.
 1. Provide your email address.
-This is an optional step but it will allow us to send you an email when the experiments are done.
+Since the review process is single blind, please ensure that your email address is **anonymized**.
+This is an **optional** step but it will allow us to send you an email when the experiments are done (which take a while, as mentioned below).
 Create a file called `email.txt` in the `epic-artifact` directory containing the three lines described under the "Specific hardware" section of the hotcrp site.
 Then, test whether you receive an email from us by running the following script.
    ```bash
    ./mail.sh
    ```